hchiam/please/README.md

 By design, Please encourages you to use words instead of letters and short forms -- you're saying it out loud.

 ```
-Please create variable apple
+please create variable apple
 ```

 or

 ```
-Please variable banana
+please variable banana
 ```

 ## Assign Values/Lists to Variables:

 ```
-Please assign one to variable apple
+please assign one to variable apple
-Please assign three hundred to variable banana
+please assign three hundred to variable banana
-Please assign some words to variable coconut
+please assign some words to variable coconut
 ```
 --> This generates: `apple = 1`, `banana = 300`, `coconut = 'some words'`

 Note: variables automatically get created if you didn't already create them.

 ```
-Please assign list from eight to twelve to durian
+please assign list from eight to twelve to durian
 ```
 --> This generates: `durian = [8, 9, 10, 11, 12]`

 ```
-Please assign list of one and two and tree bark to variable crazy list
+please assign list of one and two and tree bark to variable crazy list
 ```
 --> This generates: `crazy list = [1, 2, 'tree bark']`

 ## Spell Out a Special Word:

 ```
-Please spell with the first letters of Neptune unicorn moose panda Yoda
+please spell with the first letters of Neptune unicorn moose panda Yoda
 ```
 --> This evaluates to: `numpy` (NumPy is a Python library you can import: https://en.wikipedia.org/wiki/NumPy) (Also see [import examples](#import-to-add-functionality))